alan-venv/spring-security-api/README.md

 # Spring security API
-An example of a rest API with authentication and authorization using spring framework
+An example of a REST API with authentication and authorization using Spring Framework